Skeletons In My Closet

 Articulation of the Vertebral Column

 I really wanted to have the skeleton reflecting dynamic motion.
 Working from my sketch, I elected to show a gentle curve of the spine to the right.
 The curved spine helped suggest the skeleton was in motion and not in a rigid standing pose.
 Using my sketch as a guide, the articulation of the skeleton could finally begin.

 Sorting out the vertebrae was pretty straightforward.
-First sort them according to the region of the spine they come from: cervical, thoracic, lumbar, sacral and caudal.
+First, sort them according to the region of the spine they come from.
+There are five regions to the spinal column: cervical, thoracic, lumbar, sacral, and caudal.
 Second, once divided into groups, put the vertebrae into order within each group.
 By comparing certain features it was quite easy to figure out their order in relation to each other.
 Lastly, combine all the groups together from cervical to sacral to get an approximate length for the vertebral armature rod.

 The vertebral armature rod is cut to length and bent to represent the curvature of the spine.
 There are two methods to place the vertebrae onto the rod.
 One is to drill a hole through the vertebral body large enough to accommodate the rod, then thread the vertebrae onto the rod.
 The other is to simply pass the rod through the vertebral foramen, and not drill the individual vertebrae.
 I elected the second method, mainly due to the smaller size of the vertebrae.

 Once I decided to pass the rod through the foramen, it was fairly easy to assemble.
 One end of the rod is placed into the vertebral foramen of the sacrum and glued in place.
 Once the rod is in place, the rest of the vertebrae can be slid onto the rod one at a time.
 I used clear aquarium silicone to mimic the intervertebral disc between the vertebral bodies.
 It took a little trial and error to get it just right.